 - Slow battery charging

-Why we chose the Samsung Galaxy Watch 3: It offers a stylish design without compromising on features and durability.
+Why we chose the Samsung Galaxy Watch 3: It offers a stylish design without compromising on features and durability, and it can now be grabbed at a low price.

-If you want a Samsung smartwatch with stylish, traditional watch looks, the Galaxy Watch 3 is the one to go for.
-And fret not, as style doesn't mean a compromise on durability.
+If you want a Samsung smartwatch for less, the Galaxy Watch 3 is the one to go for.
+Fret not, as price doesn't mean a compromise on durability.
 It comes with an IP68 water-resistance rating and MIL-STD-810G certification against drops, plus Gorilla Glass DX over the screen.
 It features a traditional strap, and if you buy the leather one, it will wear well.

 It's made of stainless steel and has two buttons separated by a guard piece on the right of the case.
 It's feature-packed as well — there's SpO2 and VO2 Max monitoring, sleep tracking, and a plethora of other fitness features.
-Unlike the Galaxy Watch 4, the Watch 3 runs the in-house Tizen OS.
 It has an ECG monitor but misses out on blood pressure monitoring.

 It runs Tizen, which is Samsung's in-house operating system for its wearables.
 The OS is refined and mature and is considerably closer in usability to WatchOS than to Wear OS.
 You can rotate the bezel to the left to see your notifications and rotate to the right to see fitness data, workouts, weather, quick-access buttons, and more.